-That’s what the dashboard is for.
-Every time you log in to Asset Giant, it greets you with the headlines: what your team has been doing, how your usage sits against your plan, and quick ways to get going.
-It’s a calm, useful starting point rather than a wall of data you have to interpret.
+Every time you log in, the dashboard greets you with the headlines — what your team’s been doing, how your usage sits against your plan, and quick ways to get going.
+A calm starting point, not a wall of data.

 The headlines, front and centre